-In this database only fly-bys on parabolic orbits ($e_p = 1$) have been included so far.
-(Near) parabolic encounters dominate for typical clusters in the solar neighborhood [40, 50].
-The situation is different in very dense clusters like Westerlund 2 and Arches, where hyperbolic encounters are much more common [44, 58].
+In this database only fly-bys on parabolic orbits ($e_p=1$) have been included so far.
+(Near) parabolic encounters dominate for typical clusters in the solar neighborhood (Olczak et al. 2006; Vincke and Pfalzner 2016).
+The situation is different in very dense clusters like Westerlund 2 and Arches, where hyperbolic encounters are much more common (Olczak et al. 2012; Vincke and Pfalzner 2018).
 However, since disks are less affected by hyperbolic encounters in comparison to the parabolic ones, the effect of parabolic encounters can be regarded as an upper limit.
 The database will be extended to include fly-bys on hyperbolic orbits in the near future.

-1.2.2 Structure
+3.2 Structure

-The datasets contain data in the hdf5^[3] file format for the entire parameter space described in section 1.2.1.
+The datasets contain data in the hdf5^c file format for the entire parameter space described in Sect.
+3.1.
 HDF5 is a data model, library, and file format for storing and managing data, which is designed for flexible and efficient I/O and for high volume and complex data.